Noel Harris: Riding career

 During his career, Harris achieved 34 group one wins, including almost all of the major races in New Zealand.
 He won three Wellington Cups on Castletown, four New Zealand Cups, and three Auckland Cups.
 With eight 3200-metre cup wins in New Zealand, Harris shares the record with Bob Skelton.

 As an 18-year-old, Harris rode the Jock Harris-trained Glengowan to a close second behind Gala Supreme in the 1973 Melbourne Cup.
 Other placings for Harris in the Melbourne Cup include finishing fourth in the 1984 Cup on Lord Metric and the 1986 Cup with Kiwi, and Castletown's third placing in 1992.

 Harris's biography, Harry, The Ride Of My Life, by Wally O'Hearn was released in August 2012.

 Harris retired in 2015 and became a national riding mentor for apprentice jockeys.
 He was inducted into the New Zealand Racing Hall of Fame in 2018.
 In the 2025 New Year Honours, Harris was appointed a Member of the New Zealand Order of Merit, for services to the Thoroughbred racing industry.

 Family

 Harris's two oldest siblings, John and Des, were both leading apprentice jockeys, and his three other siblings—Peter, Karen and Jenny—were also jockeys.
 John, Des and Peter Harris all became horse trainers.

 Harris's son, Troy Harris, is also a jockey.

 Notable victories

-Major races won by Harris include:
+Major races won by Harris include the following.